 These next two go together:

-Understanding why the office is hiring a new hygienist is vital to your short and long-term job satisfaction.
+Understanding why the office is hiring a new dental hygienist is vital to your short and long-term job satisfaction.
 Is the old RDH retiring?
 Are they simply adding an op to make up for practice growth?
 Or is there something bigger to consider: like a new dentist coming in or something that might catch you off guard?
 You might love the current doctor, but if they’re hiring a new associate or merging with another practice, you’ll want to consider how the other dentist fits into your overall “vision”.

-The following important questions are best asked to the current hygienist, if you’re able to speak to them:
+The following important questions are best asked to the current dental hygienist, if you’re able to speak to them:

 We all know that worn-out scalers can only do so much.
 An office that’s well-equipped with the right hygiene equipment will help you do a better job without excessive physical strain.
 Be sure to check out everything from the ultrasonic to the hand scalers and any imaging equipment.

 Some offices are notorious for running behind.
 Especially if they’re high volume or have shorter appointment times.
 If they have an assisted hygiene program, they might not.
-While you’re on the topic, try to find out about what time the hygienist leaves each day to go home.
+While you’re on the topic, try to find out about what time the dental hygienist leaves each day to go home.
 This can help you realistically decide as to whether you can meet other commitments.

 Does the dentist come in when they have a stopping point in their current procedure, or do they wait until you’re completely finished with what you’re doing?